Em1lioV/vue-reaction-timer/README.md

 # reaction-timer
-### learning some lifecycle hooks and custom event with data to make a reaction timer in vue.js
+### Learning about Vue.js lifecycle hooks and custom events with data to create a reaction timer.

 ## Project setup
 ```